Tuxedo Cake

 Spread a bit of chocolate ganache on a grease-proof cake board or flat plate to help keep the cake in place, then center the first cake layer on top of the ganache.

-If you made the chocolate simple syrup, generously brush it over the cake layer using a silicone brush or clean kitchen brush.
+If you made the chocolate simple syrup, generously brush it over the cake layer using a silicone brush or a clean kitchen brush.

 Cover the cake in an even layer of dark chocolate mousse, then top it with an even layer of white chocolate mousse.